F1: How crashing out helps win races

 (CNN)Formula One drivers are famed for their jet-set lifestyles, but all that traveling around can catch up with them if they're not careful.

-The F1 paddock cover around 100,000 miles over the course of the season and how a driver prepares for all that time on the road can play an crucial role in the outcome of races on the track.
+The F1 paddock cover around 100,000 miles over the course of the season and how a driver prepares for all that time on the road can play a crucial role in the outcome of races on the track.

 This weekend's Singapore Grand Prix signals the start of a particularly grueling period for the teams with five grands prix in six weeks -- three in Asia followed by two races in North America with the US Grand Prix taking place on October 22 before the F1 circus travels to Mexico a week later.